Guide to MBA Careers – Business Administration Career Paths

 With such remarkable employment trends, it is not surprising that progressive business schools, notably the University of North Carolina and the University of Illinois, have devoted considerable resources to recruiting experienced faculty and consultants in digital marketing and updating their curricula to incorporate topics in this new discipline.

-One reason the healthcare sector may appeal to MBAs is its exceptional worker satisfaction scores.
-In fact, TransparentCareers found that this industry had uniquely high “impact of work” scores and those entering the field reported an 8.4 out of 10 in overall happiness—one of the highest among the researchers’ database of 3,500 MBA employers from around the globe.
-The relatively light workload and low travel compared to other industries were other favorable factors for MBAs employed in healthcare.
+The healthcare sector may appeal to MBAs because of its exceptional worker satisfaction scores.
+In fact, TransparentCareers found that this industry had uniquely high “impact of work” scores.
+Those entering the field reported an 8.4 out of 10 in overall happiness—one of the highest among the researchers’ database of 3,500 MBA employers from around the globe.
+In addition, the relatively light workload and low travel compared to other industries were other favorable factors for MBAs employed in healthcare.

 Another study reported even larger post-graduation career-switching rates.
-According to TransparentCareer, almost nine out of ten MBA graduates either switch industry or function after graduating—and nearly seven in ten change both.
+According to Poets & Quants, almost nine out of ten MBA graduates either switch industry or function after graduating—and nearly seven in ten change both.

 Because of this substantially enhanced career mobility, MBAs appear much happier after graduating than before entering business school.
 On a ten-point scale, MBAs reported a happiness level to TransparentCareer of 4.94 before starting business school.
 But after graduation, their average skyrocketed to 7.81, almost a 60 percent surge!

 The one factor that may be driving MBAs’ interests in career fields beyond management consulting and investment banking may be a factor that is not yet generally discussed.
-This driver may be the easy and rapid availability of job market intelligence MBAs receive through some of the newer labor market analysts and portals, including Burning Glass and Glassdoor — and especially platforms like RelishCareers and TransparentCareer.
+This driver may be the easy and rapid availability of job market intelligence MBAs receive through some newer labor market analysts and portals, including Burning Glass and Glassdoor—especially platforms like RelishCareers and TransparentCareer.